12 Quick Tips to Get More Out of Scoro (Beginner Level)

 To access your preferred view more quickly, set the filtered view as you Default view.

 As you save a filtered task list as a Default view, every time you open the task list, you’ll see a list filtered by pre-set parameters.
 To set a filtered list as a Default view, filter your list, click on the Bookmarks button and select Save as default view.

-6. Add a new task, event, etc. more quickly
+6. Quickly add a new task, event and more

 If you’re one of those Scoro users that go to the Task list to add a new task, or to the Calendar to add a new event, you need to hear about this tip!

 As you select New task, a window will pop up where you can fill in all data needed and create the new task.
 Easy as pie, right?

 Tip: You can also add tasks while being in other views (in contact, project, quote, or other similar view).
-The task will automatically be related to the same contact, project or quote.
+In this case, the task is automatically linked to the relevant data.